Java 21 · Project Loom · Spring Boot 3.2+

 Q7: Virtual threads vs reactive WebFlux — when to choose which?

-Virtual threads: synchronous code, complete stack traces, zero migration from Spring MVC, ideal for I/O-bound microservices handling high concurrency.
-Reactive: still valuable for streaming (SSE, WebSocket), fine-grained back-pressure, and protocol-level async patterns where the event-driven model is intrinsic.
-For most enterprise Spring Boot APIs virtual threads achieve the same throughput as WebFlux with far simpler code.
+Virtual threads: synchronous code, complete stack traces, zero migration from Spring MVC, ideal for I/O-bound microservices.
+Reactive: still valuable for streaming, backpressure, protocol-level async patterns where the event-driven model is intrinsic to the domain.
+For most enterprise Spring Boot APIs doing request/response with DB and HTTP calls — virtual threads achieve the same throughput as WebFlux while keeping simpler, more debuggable code.

 Q8: What is StructuredTaskScope.ShutdownOnSuccess used for?

-When you want the first successful result and want all remaining forks cancelled immediately.
-Classic use case: querying multiple pricing vendors simultaneously and returning the cheapest or fastest response.
-As soon as one fork returns a valid result, all others are cancelled — saving resources and time.
-Contrast with ShutdownOnFailure which cancels all forks when any one throws an exception.
+When you want the first successful result and to cancel all remaining forks immediately.
+Classic use case: querying multiple pricing vendors simultaneously and returning the cheapest/fastest response — as soon as one fork returns a valid result, all others are cancelled, saving resources and latency.
+Compare to ShutdownOnFailure — which cancels all forks if any one of them throws an exception.
+The two modes together cover the most common parallel fork patterns cleanly.

 ⚙️